Skilled worker visa

 |English language skills at level B1 (intermediate)||10|

-Education qualification: PhD in a subject relevant to the job
+PhD in a subject relevant to the job and the applicant’s salary equals or exceeds all of the following:

-Education qualification: PhD in a STEM subject relevant to the job
+Educational qualification: PhD in a STEM subject relevant to the job and the applicant’s salary equals or exceeds all of the following:

-Applicant is a new entrant to the labour market (as designated by the MAC)
+Applicant is a new entrant to the labour market and their salary equals or exceeds all of the following:

 To qualify for a Skilled Worker visa, you must satisfy the following criteria.
 (Click on the links for further information on what each requirement means and how to meet them.)